haukex/unzipwalk/README.md

 - various [`OSError`](https://docs.python.org/3/library/exceptions.html#OSError)s
 - other exceptions may be possible

-Therefore, you may want to catch all [`RuntimeError`](https://docs.python.org/3/library/exceptions.html#RuntimeError)s to play it safe.
+Therefore, you may need to catch all [`Exception`](https://docs.python.org/3/library/exceptions.html#Exception)s to play it safe.

 #### SEE ALSO
 - [zipfile Issues](https://github.com/orgs/python/projects/7)